krishaamer/green-filter-research/research/literature/ai.md

 -   HIITTV (2021a) data from all the processes around us will define the future of computing

+-   Electrodermal activity of the skin and heart-rate variance data are being used to detect the emotional state and stress level of the user (Zangróniz et al., 2017; Velmovitsky et al., 2022).

 Rosalind Picard

 -   TEDx Talks (2011)